Lawyer fired after woman accuses him of snatching wig in viral video: ‘He laughed in my face,’ victim says

 Social media sleuths who shared her video quickly uncovered the man’s apparent identity as Anthony Orlich, an attorney in New York City.

 “He’s a lawyer.
-How are you defending people and your judgement is that you can do this in public?”
+How are you defending people and your judgment is that you can do this in public?”
 Ashliegh said.

 Soon after the controversy, Orlich’s former Manhattan law firm, Leader Berkon Colao & Silverstein LLP, took action and terminated his employment.